 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Roper Technologies, Inc. (ROP) and ServiceTitan, Inc. (TTAN), based on the most recent financial data.
+The following table summarizes the strengths and weaknesses of Roper Technologies, Inc. (ROP) and ServiceTitan, Inc. (TTAN) based on the latest financial data.

 |---|---|---|